SaladDais/WinHippoAutoProxy/README.md

 Download https://github.com/SaladDais/WinHippoAutoProxy/releases and extract it into the directory containing your viewer EXE.
 Launch WinHippoAutoProxy.exe instead of your viewer exe, WinHippoAutoProxy will launch it for you.

+If any proxy is configured in the viewer, then disable it.
+It will conflict with WinHippoAutoProxy.

 # How

 It intercepts all relevant non-DNS UDP socket send/recv calls and adds or removes a SOCKS header as necessary.
 These were used to write it: